 Prior to completion of the program, a student must select either the thesis or non-thesis option.
 The thesis option requires the student to complete six hours of thesis (CJ 6600) as part of the 36-hour degree program.
-The non-thesis option requires the student to successfully pass a comprehensive examination as part of the degree requirements.
-No credit hours are awarded for the comprehensive examination.
-Students in the non-thesis option must take three hours of CJ 5600 Individual Research as part of their program of study.
+Students in the non-thesis option must take three hours of CJ 5600 Individual Research as part of their program of study/degree audit.

 Consent to enroll in additional arranged courses must be obtained from the department graduate program coordinator.
 These include CJ 4602, CJ 5600, or CJ 5602.
-Students are not eligible to enroll in any of these courses until they have submitted their Program of Study.

-Sem Hours

-REQUIF UATE COURSES

-CJ 5000 The Criminal Justice System

-CJ 5003 Criminal Justice Studies in Group Behavior 3

-CJ 5006 Comparative Criminal Justice Systems 3

-CJ 5102 Administration in Criminal Justice 3
+REQUIR ED GRAD UATE COURSES Sem Hours CJ The Criminal Justice System CJ 5003 Criminal Justice Studies in Group Behavior . .
+3 CJ 5006 Comparative Criminal Justice Systems .
+3 CJ 5102 Administration in Criminal Justice .
+3

-CJ 5301 Legal Aspects of the Criminal

-Justice System

-CJ 5610 Statistics for Criminal Justice

-CJ 5620 Methods of Criminal Justice Research 3

-CJ 5625 Crime Analysis

-RESEARCH